 - Let the teacher know that your child responds best to less talking, therefore give short verbal directions

-- Let the teacher know that your child responds best to visual information possibly through a visual schedule
+- Let the teacher know that your child responds best to visual information possibly through a visual schedule, checklist of tasks

 - Advise the teacher that your child needs ‘lead in time’ when there is going to be a change of routine or activity.
 They can communicate this by the visual schedule or verbally ‘in 2 minutes we will stop this activity’(if necessary set a timer for this)